-That unused credit card might seem like an innocent piece of plastic taking up the third slot in your wallet, but in reality it could be lowering your credit score and causing other problems with your account you might not even be aware of.
+That unused credit card might seem like an innocent piece of plastic taking up the third slot in your wallet, but what happens when you don’t use your credit card?
+In reality it could be lowering your credit score and causing other problems with your account you might not even be aware of.

 The reason your inactive account is in danger of being canceled without your approval is because credit card issuers lose money on dormant accounts and usually cut lines of credit after they have been unused for one year or longer.